momopaper/ideagen_test/README.md

   docker exec app php artisan db:seed
 ```

--   These commands will generate key, setup database and insert an default admin account.
-Default admin account login are as below:
+-   These commands will generate a key, set up the database, and insert a default admin account with the following credentials:

 ```bash
   admin@admin.com